ifyaa/gatsby-starter-netlify-cms/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 ---
 templateKey: 'blog-post'
-title: 'Just in: small batch of Jamaican Blue Mountain in store next week'
+title: '뭘 말하려는 것인가요 Blue Mountain in store next week'
 date: 2017-01-04T15:04:10.000Z
-featuredpost: true
+featuredpost: false
 description: >-
   We’re proud to announce that we’ll be offering a small batch of Jamaica Blue Mountain coffee beans in our store next week.